joaovcarvalho/joaovcarvalho/_posts/2022-02-22-managing-complexity.md

 4. Applying learnings to other teams and contexts

 ## Understanding the complexity and nature of development teams
 A software development team is a knowledge producing self regulated and goal-oriented system.
-Software engineers learn from managers, stakeholders and other engineers about the problem domain and transform this knowledge in working software.
+Software engineers learn from managers, stakeholders and other engineers about the problem domain and transform this in working software.
 This involves taking decisions and modeling the domain in the terms that the machine understand.

 ![Teams connections](/assets/software_eng_teams.png)